deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

 # also put that in /etc/rc.local

 cp /usr/share/doc/openvpn/examples/sample-config-files/client.conf /etc/openvpn

 vim client.conf
-# Notable changes:
+# Changes:
 # * set your open vpn public server in `remote ...
 1194`.
-Add elastic ip to your openvpn instance when ready.
+Add elastic ip to your openvpn aws instance when ready so that you don't have to keep changing this every time you start/stop your vpn instance.
+#
+# * add your secret.key contents inside a <tls-auth> block, and also add `key-direction 1` after.
+See my redacted client.conf below.

 openvpn --config /etc/openvpn/server.conf # to test that everything is working

 openvpn --daemon --config /etc/openvpn/server.conf # when ready

+# --duplicate-cn allows multiple clients to connect using the same certificate, which is our situation
+# note that if you restart your isntance, openvpn will launch as a service, so you won't be able to run the last two commands unless you shut it down via `service openvpn stop`

 ```

-`scp` or whatever your client.conf down, and try connecting while your openvpn is running on the server.
+`scp` or whatever your client.conf down, and try connecting while your openvpn server is running.

+On Kali, just run `openvpn client.conf`.
+Then to test that it's all working, run `ifconfig` and look for a `tun` interface.
+Try pinging the openvpn host, in my case, 10.8.0.1.

+On Windows, with the OpenVPN community GUI, you can just rename your `client.conf` to `client.ovpn` and import that into the tool, then connect.

 See [here](http://serverfault.com/questions/483941/generate-an-openvpn-profile-for-client-user-to-import) for a discussion of inline certs.